 Act on feedback

 Social media provides consumers with a platform to both compliment and call out brands – but it’s vital that when feedback is shared, in any capacity, businesses respond appropriately.
-Dedicated social media teams can implement Community Management strategies that both create and maintain brand identity – working in conjunction with the business to advise on which feedback needs to be actioned in a more substantial way.
+Dedicated social media teams can implement strategic Community Management strategies that both create and maintain brand identity – working in conjunction with the business to advise on which feedback needs to be actioned in a more substantial way.
 Through acting on feedback rather than glossing over it, consumers feel heard and respected – further contributing to an authentic brand identity.

 Understand the nuances of your customer base